galaxyproject/galaxy-cloudman-playbook/README.md

 `roles/cloudman_image/defaults` directory suite you.
-Next, create a copy of `inventory/cloud-builder.sample` as `inventory/cloud-builder`, launch a new instance (this role has been developed and tested on Ubuntu 14.04) and set the instance IP address for `cloudman-image` host in `cloud-builder`.
+Next, create a copy of `inventory/cloud-builder.sample` as `inventory/cloud-builder`, launch a new instance (this role has been developed and tested on Ubuntu 14.04) and set the instance IP address under `image-builder` host group in the `cloud-builder` file.
 Finally, run the role with

     ansible-playbook -i inventory/cloud-builder cloud.yml --tags "cloudman" --extra-vars vnc_password=<choose a password> --extra-vars cm_cleanup=yes